 What Does Minimum Advertised Price (MAP) Mean?

 In its simplest form, Minimum Advertised Pricing (or MAP, as it is more commonly referred) is the lowest price a retailer can advertise the product for sale.
 To clarify, this is not referring to the lowest price they can sell it in their store, but the lowest they can show online or in an advertisement.

 For example, Bose may have a MAP price of $999 on one of their speaker systems.
 If you put it in an ad, you may not show a price for sale lower than $999.
 It doesn't matter if that ad is online or in print, the rules are the same.

 Is MAP Legal?

 Before you ask, yes, this is perfectly legal under U.S. antitrust statutes.
 Since minimum advertised pricing only relates to “advertised” pricing and does not tell a retailer what they can sell it for in their store, this practice time is legal.
 It is a protection for the manufacturers.
-IF customers begin to see they can buy your product for $699 versus the $999 MSRP, they quickly surmise that they MSRP is inflated or too high.
+If customers begin to see they can buy your product for $699 versus the $999 MSRP, they quickly surmise that the MSRP is inflated or too high.
 And when that happens, no one will ever pay $999 again.
 Thus making the value of your product (as a manufacturer) much less which then leads to brand erosion.

 Essentially, you are limited when advertising MAP-protected products, but you can sell these products at any price you choose.
 Meaning that when the customer comes in your store, you can sell them that Bose speaker system for less than $999 if you desire.